sp872-Sarang/Interactive-Lab-Hub/Final Project/readme.md

 In order to complete image detection, our starting point was the YOLO model, which is pre-trained to detect a bus, among other objects.
 We tested our starting model on RIOC bus images, which worked well and offered a great starting point that would allow us to integrate the model into the final project.

+## Ideation: Part 2: Results
+In this section, we describe the outcome of the first stage and provide a final overview of the bus detection system.

+### Node State Diagram
+After developing an initial prototype and implementing node-to-node communication, we implemented the following state diagrams for the [interface] and [detection] nodes.